genieversum/genie-flow/doc/state-transitions.md

 And, finally, this hook determines if and how the event argument should be stored as part of the dialogue.
 The property `dialogue_persistance` is set to "NONE", "RAW" or "RENDERED".

-`on_transition()`
+`after_transition()`
 : this hook is used to trigger the Celery task, if the target state is an "invoker" state.

-`after_transition()`
-: this hook checks the `dialogue_persistence` property and determines if and what gets added to the dialogue.
-The
+This hook also checks the `dialogue_persistence` property and determines if and what gets added to the dialogue.

 #### Genie Flow standard behaviour
 The following standard behaviour drives how Genie Flow conducts it's logic: